-"GI Bill[®] is a registered trademark of the U.S. Department of Veterans Affairs (VA).
-More information about education benefits offered by VA is available at the official U.S. government website at www.benefits.va.gov/gibill."
+"GI Bill®" is a registered trademark of the U.S. Department of Veterans Affairs (VA).

-GI Bill[®] and VR&E beneficiaries (Chapter 33 and 31) can enroll and participate in courses during the period beginning on the date of which the student provides a certificate of eligibility and ending on the earlier of the following dates:
+GI Bill® and VR&E beneficiaries (Chapter 33 and 31) can enroll and participate in courses during the period beginning on the date of which the student provides a certificate of eligibility and ending on the earlier of the following dates: